 Unsettled at The Australian Museum

-The exhibition will include 190 objects and images, ranging from accounts of the fires lit by Aboriginal people to signal to others that Captain Cook was sailing up Australia's east coast, to documents demonstrating the resistance and strength they have shown since colonisation in 1788.
-First-hand objects, as well as contemporary works by artists such as Tony Albert and Charlotte Allingham will delve into the ongoing impacts of colonisation and the Indigenous fight for recognition.
+The exhibition includes 190 objects and images, ranging from accounts of the fires lit by Aboriginal people to signal to others that Captain Cook was sailing up Australia's east coast, to documents demonstrating the resistance and strength they have shown since colonisation in 1788.
+First-hand objects, as well as contemporary works by artists such as Tony Albert and Charlotte Allingham, delve into the ongoing impacts of colonisation and the Indigenous fight for recognition.